 ICR has not taken in an apprentice (lærling) in the period, but has generally assessed how this arrangement could be utilized in its future work.
-This includes consideration of the parts of the sc.
-Presidential program of the Confederation of Norwegian Enterprise (NHO) that is aimed at the public sector.
-Although no apprentice has been formally taken in for the period, ICR has nonetheless actively worked with including and engaging reindeer herding youth in different projects, processes and initiatives, especially the EALLU and Nomadic Herders project initiatives.
-The Centre has had contact and collaboration with the office of apprentices in reindeer herding in this regard.
+Although no apprentice has been formally taken in for the period, ICR has nonetheless actively worked with including and engaging reindeer herding youth in different projects, processes and initiatives, especially the EALLU and Nomadic Herders project initiatives, and the programs for Food Innovation Leadership and Training of Future Arctic Leaders with Harvard University etc. The Centre has also had contact and some collaboration with the office of apprentices in reindeer herding in this regard, which may also be further developed.